Person gardening among green leafy plants, wearing a multicolored cap and dark wristwatch, leaning over to tend plants in a garden.

 Troemner Farm is a small regenerative farm in Atlantic Mine growing vegetables and herbs.
-We also craft artisan foods—like sourdough bread, basil salt, syrups, and spiced nuts—using only the highest quality local and organic ingredients.
+We also craft artisan foods—like sourdough bread, basil salt, syrups, and spiced nuts—using the highest quality local and organic ingredients.

 Quality, sustainability, and community are at the heart of what we do.